moddyz/RayTracingInOneWeekend/README.md

 ![Image](./src/2_addingASphere/output.png)

-Adding a single object into the scene, in the form of a sphere.
+Adding a single object into the scene, in the form of a [Sphere](https://moddyz.github.io/RayTracingInOneWeekend/classSphere.html).

 Any rays which intersect with the sphere will provide a bright red color back to its associated pixel.
 Otherwise, it will produce the background color.